Tino Chrupalla: Foreign policy

-After Russia's invasion of Ukraine in February 2022, Chrupalla noted that "[t]his war also has several fathers. ...
+After Russia's invasion of Ukraine in February 2022, Chrupalla said that "[t]his war also has several fathers. ...
 Of course, the role of NATO and the role of the federal government of Germany must also be discussed here."
-With regard to the war in Ukraine, Chrupalla told at the political talk show Markus Lanz at the end of November 2022 that Russian President Putin was "not a war criminal"; "labeling" him as such would not help anyone.
+With regard to the war in Ukraine, Chrupalla said at the political talk show Markus Lanz in November 2022 that Russian President Putin was "not a war criminal"; "labeling" him as such would not help anyone.
 The competent courts would have to answer the question of war crimes "after the war".
-Chrupalla also said that there are "American presidents who are just as much war criminals" and mentioned George W. Bush and his Iraq war.
+Chrupalla also said that there are "American presidents who are just as much war criminals" and mentioned George W. Bush and his Iraq War.
 Chrupalla also spoke out against arms deliveries to Ukraine, because they would not "pacify or end the conflict, but rather prolong it" and weapons systems delivered to Ukraine would "also be fired on Russian territory".
 Therefore, a ceasefire and peace talks must be held "as soon as possible".
-In the same talk show, Chrupalla suggested that the destruction of the Nord Stream pipelines was benefiting the USA in a way that he found suspicious, as they had an interest in selling expensive gas to Germany.
+In the same talk show, Chrupalla suggested that the Nord Stream pipelines sabotage was benefiting the USA in a way that he found suspicious, as they had an interest in selling expensive gas to Germany.
 Hunter Biden had a "key role" in the conflict, but he [Chrupalla] could only guess which one and therefore did not elaborate.
 Germany does not only have friends in the West, according to Chrupalla, but the German government is not interested in clarifying what happened.
-Chrupalla had previously explained Russia's aggressive warfare in Ukraine by saying that "every reaction results in a counter-reaction" and that Putin reacts to Ukrainian strikes like the destruction of the Crimean bridge.
+Chrupalla had previously explained Russia's aggressive warfare in Ukraine by saying that "every reaction results in a counter-reaction" and that Putin reacts to Ukrainian strikes like the 2022 Crimean Bridge explosion.
 After the German government announced at the end of January 2023 that it would supply Leopard 2 battle tanks to Ukraine, Chrupalla said that this would mean "walking blindly straight into open fire, I have to say it openly, straight into World War III".

-In March 2023, he claimed in the Bundestag that Russia and Ukraine were losing the war together, and that "there is only one winner again, and that winner is the USA."
+In March 2023, he said in the Bundestag that Russia and Ukraine were losing the war together, and that "there is only one winner again, and that winner is the USA."